Georgehire10x/Setup-PostgreSQL/README.md

 ---

-This guide provides all necessary steps to install, configure, and manage a PostgreSQL database on Ubuntu. 🚀 Let me know if you need any modifications!
+This guide provides all necessary steps to install, configure, and manage a PostgreSQL database on Ubuntu.